JamesKuang/shifty-website/_pages/press.md

 - Have a photo of your schedule?
 Conveniently open it in Shifty and mark dates side by side
 - Universal app with iPad support
 - View your upcoming shifts on Apple Watch
-- Quickly send your shifts in iMessages
+- Quickly text your schedule via the iMessage app

 Shifty has an IAP that unlocks additional shift groups.